rcalandrelli/HiCtool/README.md

 ## Version history

-### July xx, 2019
+### July 23, 2019

 - Version 2.1.1 released:

-   - Optimized pre-processing and normalization to allow faster analysis of high depth sequenced files.
+   - Optimized pre-processing and normalization to allow the analysis of very high depth sequenced files.
    - Added parameter to allow custom mapped reads filtering at the pre-processing step.
    - Bedpe file generation step added for pre-processed read pairs.
    - Deduplication step added in the pre-processing pipeline.
-   - Optimized FEND file generation.
+   - Optimized and faster FEND file generation for adding GC content and mappability score.
    - Small bug fixes.

 ### May 20, 2019